Former members of the Saviors from the television show The Walking Dead:

 - Affectionate Nickname: She calls Judith "Jude," reflecting her warm relationship with the kid.

-- The Cameo: Her first appearance, playing air hockey with Dwight in "The Cell," last for all of five seconds.
+- The Cameo: Her first appearance, playing air hockey with Dwight in "The Cell," lasts for all of five seconds.

-- Cool Big Sis: Not by blood, but she plays the role to Judith, being protective of her when she wanders outside the walls to help Yumiko's group.
+- Cool Big Sis: Not by blood, but she plays the role to Judith, being protective of her when she wanders outside the walls to help Magna's group.

-- Dark Action Girl: She is a Savior footsoldier and takes part in the second visit to Alexandria.
+- Dark Action Girl: She is a Savior footsoldier and takes part in Negan's second visit to Alexandria.

 - Dragon Ascendant: Subverted.
 She is appointed as Negan's new second-in-command literally the day before the Saviors lose the war with AHK.
 Upon the army's defeat, Laura takes command and orders the Saviors to stand down, and remains their leader once they become heroic allies of AHK.